What is The Argyle proposing?

 How MUCH TRAFFIC will that create?

-Our residential streets will become MAJOR THOROUGHFARES to accommodate all the cars, ride shares, buses, service and delivery trucks, semi and tanker trucks from 6:30 in the morning until well after midnight.
-This creates a DANGEROUS RISK for walkers, strollers and bicyclists.
+The number of events that will be allowed is dramatically more than the current number.
+Our residential streets will become MAJOR THOROUGHFARES to accommodate all the cars, ride shares, buses, service and delivery trucks, semi- and tanker trucks to service these events.
+This traffic starts at 6:30 in the morning and will continue well after 1:00am on the weekends.

 Where will their guests park?